alterNERDtive/EDDiscovery-wiki/Setting-up-Continuous-Integration.md

 * Under the permissions and Organization access, click `Authorize application`
 * After authorizing the application, in Travis, under `My Repositories` click the project (e.g. `EDDiscovery/EDDiscovery`)
 * Click `Activate repository`
-* Travis-CI should now build all new commits and pull requests, and provide a build status for any pull requests
+* Travis-CI should now build all new pull requests and pushes, and provide a build status for any pull requests

 ## Travis CI build badge